 It’s estimated that 80% of adults develop lower back pain at some point in their life.
 For about 20% of them, the pain becomes a chronic, debilitating problem.
-When other options fail to relieve your pain, Lakshmana Madala, MD, FIPP, at Pain Consultants of Michigan, provides many regenerative and interventional therapies that effectively alleviate lower back pain.
+When other options fail to relieve your pain, Lakshmana Madala, MD, FIPP, at Pain Consultants of Michigan/ A & R Therapies, provides many regenerative and interventional therapies that effectively alleviate lower back pain.

 When you’re young, lower back pain is usually the result of strained muscles.
 As you get older and wear and tear over the years begins to take a toll, lower back pain is more likely to result from degeneration and age-related changes in your spine.

 The most common causes of lower back pain include: